 The Longevity Diet: Macros

-Here at Nutrition for Longevity, we strive to provide you with meals that are well-balanced, nutritious, and of course, delicious!
+Here at Nutrition for Longevity, we strive to provide you with meal plans that are well-balanced, nutritious, and, of course, delicious!
 But what makes us so special and why is the Longevity Diet so beneficial to our health?
 Let’s talk about this diet and the components that distinguish it from others.

 What are the macronutrients?

 Before we dive into the Longevity Diet, let’s break down some nutrition basics!
 What are macronutrients?
-A macronutrient is defined as a substance (a protein, carbohydrate, or fat) required in relatively large quantities for growth, energy, and health.1 Each of these three major components are equally important in maintaining a healthy lifestyle.
+A macronutrient is a nutrient that we need in relatively large quantities for growth, energy, and health.
+Carbohydrates, protein, and fat are the 3 macros, and each of these are equally important in maintaining a healthy lifestyle.

-Protein is sometimes called the body's building block — it is made up of about 20 different amino acids that each contribute to a number of important processes in the body.2,3 Some of these proteins are made in the body but others, 9 to be exact, are deemed essential proteins meaning they are not made in the body and must be consumed through food.
-The current DRI for protein as recommended by the Dietary Guidelines for Americans is 0.8 grams of healthy protein for every kilogram of body weight per day.4 Protein should fulfill about 10% to 35% of your daily calorie intake.4,5 The quality of protein we eat, however, is especially important when looking at protein consumption, health, and overall health span.3
+Protein is sometimes called the body's building block — it is made up of about 20 different amino acids that each contribute to a number of important processes in the body.
+Some of these amino acids can be made by the body, but others, nine to be exact, cannot.
+These are deemed essential amino acids, meaning we can’t make them, so they must be consumed through food.

-A variety of research has shown that a protein intake from mainly red meat and other animal proteins can increase your risk for cancer, diabetes, cardiovascular, kidney, liver, and respiratory diseases as well as mortality.4 In a study, it was reported that replacing protein from animal sources with plant-based protein sources was related to a reduced instance of disease and mortality.4 In addition, plant based protein from foods like beans, soy, nuts, and seeds are low in saturated fat, and contain no trans-fat or cholesterol.4,5 Here at Nutrition for Longevity, we base our meals on the research done by Dr. Valter Longo and the Longevity Diet which follows a mainly plant based protein (with some fish) diet model.
-According to his research, it is recommended to consume about 0.31 to 0.36 grams of protein per pound.
-Our meals contain about 10% to 20% of calories from protein which fits into the guidelines set by the Dietary Guidelines for Americans.2,4
+A variety of research has shown that a protein intake from mainly red meat and other animal sources can increase your risk for cancer, diabetes, cardiovascular, kidney, liver, and respiratory diseases, as well as mortality.
+In a study, it was reported that replacing protein from animal sources with plant-based protein sources was related to a reduced instance of disease and mortality.
+In addition, plant-based protein from foods like beans, soy, nuts, and seeds is low in saturated fat and contains no trans-fat or cholesterol.

 Carbohydrates can also be divided into simple and complex carbohydrate categories.
-Simple carbohydrates, found in foods like white rice, white bread, and fruit juices are broken down quickly and are converted into sugar by the time they reach the intestine.2 However, complex carbohydrates, found in whole grain bread, legumes, and vegetables contain fiber and are broken down more slowly.
+Simple carbohydrates, found in foods like white rice, white bread, and fruit juices, are broken down quickly and are converted into sugar by the time they reach the intestine.
+However, complex carbohydrates found in whole grain bread, legumes, and vegetables contain fiber and are broken down more slowly.

-At Nutrition for Longevity, we pride ourselves on providing meals that are rich in these complex carbohydrates with little to no added sugars.2 When we do use some simple carbohydrates that are in our signature dishes seen in traditional longevity regions.
-When these items are featured, we like to ensure they are complimented by other ingredients that are high in fiber.
-We aim to incorporate at least 25 grams of fiber a day sometimes even reaching 40 grams!
-According to the Dietary Guidelines for Americans, adults should consume about 45% to 65% of their calories from carbohydrates which is in line with our standards here at Nutrition for Longevity — 55% to 65% of calories from carbohydrates.2,8
+At Nutrition for Longevity, we pride ourselves on providing meal plans that are rich in these complex carbohydrates with little to no added sugars.
+When we do use some simple carbohydrates that are in our signature dishes seen in traditional longevity regions.
+When these items are featured, we like to ensure they are complemented by other ingredients that are high in fiber.
+We aim to incorporate at least 25 grams of fiber a day, sometimes even reaching 40 grams!
+According to the Dietary Guidelines for Americans, adults should consume about 45% to 65% of their calories from carbohydrates which is in line with our standards here at Nutrition for Longevity — 55% to 65% of calories from carbohydrates.

 Why is the Longevity Diet something I should follow and is it healthy for everyone?